icherniukh/dotfiles/MIGRATION.md

 Notes

 - `~/.git-themes` is commonly a pre-existing symlink (from the old setup).
 If stow reports “not owned by stow”, move it aside first (or remove it) and re-run stow for the `git` package.
+- If you keep secrets at `~/.config/zsh/secrets.zsh`, keep the `~/.config/zsh/` directory real and let stow link only the tracked files inside it.

+## Rollback (if something breaks)

+1. Remove links: `cd ~/proj/dotfiles-stow && stow -Dvt ~ zsh git fzf scripts completions`
+2. Restore your moved-aside files from `~/proj/dotfiles-stow/local/pre-stow-*/` back into `$HOME`.

 ## After migration